MRI Tech Programs Near Me: How to Find Accredited Training in Your State

 Documentation and QA.
 A significant part of the job involves documenting patient history, cleaning and maintaining equipment, and performing quality assurance checks.
 Good programs make sure you’re competent in these areas, not just scanning.

 Progressive responsibility.
-You should start by observing, move to assisted scanning, and eventually handle exams with decreasing supervision.
+You start by observing, move to assisted scanning, and eventually handle exams with decreasing supervision.
 By the end of your clinical hours, you should be functioning near the level of an entry-level technologist.

 Most programs require 750 to 1,000 or more clinical hours.
 Learn more about what to expect from MRI clinical rotations.

-Online vs. In-Person: Which Is Better?
+Online vs. In-Person MRI Programs: Which Is Better?

 Neither format is inherently better.
 What matters is the quality of the clinical component and the support structure around it.